-(A version of this article was printed in Practical Boat Owner in 2010)
+(An early version of this article was printed in Practical Boat Owner in 2010)

 The subject of bronzes and brasses, and which to use for various marine applications, is one that comes up on a weekly basis on yachting forums.
 Here’s a short explanation of what they are and where they should be used.